 - 2.1.
 Applications for a permission to operate a marine outfall and/or to discharge treated sewage into the Marine Park will be assessed against Regulation 74(5) of the Great Barrier Reef Marine Park Regulations 1983 and any future regulation that specifies the application of a nutrient load-based approach. - 2.2.
-Load-based permissions will contain: - discharged into the Marine Park in a given time period (e.g. annual or morth) (assessed on a case by case basis);
+Load-based permissions will contain: - i.
+A maximum load of Total Nitrogen and Total Phosphorus that can be discharged into the Marine Park in a given time period (e.g. annual or month) (assessed on a case by case basis); - ii.

-Maximum concentration limits to address case basis): - ii.
 Maximum concentration limits to address acute impacts (assessed on a case by case basis); and - iii.
 A requirement to monitor and report on the load of nutrients and the volume of sewage discharged into the Marine Park. - 2.3.
-Load-based permissions will require application of an Environmental Management Charge as set out in the Regulations. - 2.4.
-Applications will be considered on a site-specific basis, and the assessment will also take into account reuse opportunities, the proximity of sensitive environments, hydrodynamics, and criteria for the rotection of aquatic ecosystems in accordance with the ANZECC Water Quality Management Guidelines 2000.
-A permission may include requirement for environmental monitoring of the receiving environment by the permittee. - 2.5.
-After considering the matters in 2.2 and 2.4, the maximum load of Total Nitrogen and Total Phosphorus that can be discharged via the marine outfall into the Marine Park will be calculated us the allowed volume of sewage discharge to the Marine Park and tertiary equivalent nutrient concentrations of 5 mg/L Total Nitrogen and 1 mg/L Total Posphorus. - 2.6.
-Marine outfalls should not be constructed: - Within 50 metres of a permitted mooring or anchorage; or - Within 1000 rothes of aquaculture operations, or an area regularly used for swimming or, other water-based activities, unless it can be demonstrated that there will be no adverse impacts on the operation or activities; or - iii.
-Withis 1000 metres of sensitive environments, unless it can be demonstrated that there will be no adverse impacts on the protection of aquatic ecosystems. - 2.7.
-For a marine outfall to be approved the GBRMPA will require that: - The outfall structure be of a design which optimises diffusion and dispersal; and - The design of the system includes consideration of water depth (deep water is preferred i.e. greater than 10 metres), current velocity, tidal range and proximity to reefs or other sensitive environments.
+Load- based permissions will require application of an Environmental Management Charge as set out in the Regulations. - 2.4.
+Applications will be considered on a site-specific basis, and the assessment will also take into account reuse opportunities, the proximity of sensitive environments, hydrodynamics, and criteria for the protection of aquatic ecosystems in accordance with the ANZECC Water Quality Management Guidelines 2000.
+A permission may include a requirement for environmental monitoring of the receiving environment by the permittee. - 2.5.
+After considering the matters in 2.2 and 2.4, the maximum load of Total Nitrogen and Total Phosphorus that can be discharged via the marine outfall into the Marine Park will be calculated using the allowed volume of sewage discharge to the Marine Park and tertiary equivalent nutrient concentrations of 5 mg/L Total Nitrogen and 1 mg/L Total Phosphorus. - 2.6.
+Marine outfalls should not be constructed: - i.
+Within 50 metres of a permitted mooring or anchorage; or - ii.
+Within 1000 metres of aquaculture operations, or an area regularly used for swimming or other water-based activities, unless it can be demonstrated that there will be no adverse impacts on the operation or activities; or - iii.
+Within 1000 metres of sensitive environments, unless it can be demonstrated that there will be no adverse impacts on the protection of aquatic ecosystems. - 2.7.
+For a marine outfall to be approved the GBRMPA will require that: - i.
+The outfall structure be of a design which optimises diffusion and dispersal; and - ii.
+The design of the system includes consideration of water depth (deep water is preferred i.e. greater than 10 metres), current velocity, tidal range and proximity to reefs or other sensitive environments.